-This topic provides an overview of the Data Loss Prevention policies you can implement using MVISION Cloud for Salesforce.
+You can implement Data Loss Prevention policies using MVISION Cloud for Salesforce.
 Create and manage these policies under Policy > DLP Policies.

 At a high-level view, a DLP policy in MVISION Cloud is made up of three major sections: